DOT Background Checks

 • Gather information regarding minor accidents or incidents

-The FMCSA requires that employers look at the previous three years of drug history checks to determine if the driver had any drug or alcohol violations.
+The FMCSA requires employers to review the previous three years of drug history checks to determine if the driver has had any drug or alcohol-related violations.
 This includes whether the driver has ever tested positive on a drug or alcohol test, refused to test, or completed or failed a substance abuse rehabilitation program.

-The driver must complete and pass a pre-employment drug test, or they cannot be hired under FMCSA regulations.
+The driver must pass a pre-employment drug test to be eligible for hire under FMCSA regulations.
 The DOT drug test will test for marijuana, cocaine, expanded opiates (opium and codeine derivatives), amphetamines and methamphetamines, and phencyclidine (PCP).

-Beyond what is required under DOT and FMCSA regulations, most organizations in the trucking industry take additional steps to reduce liability and reduce administrative burden.
-Background services such as criminal history reports also help you to make smart hiring decisions that reduce potential liability.
-These are also best practices for anyone that offers P&D services to homes or may transport children or the handicapped.
+Beyond what is required under DOT and FMCSA regulations, most organizations in the trucking industry take additional steps to reduce liability and administrative burden.
+Background services, such as criminal history reports, also help you make informed hiring decisions that reduce potential liability.
+These are also best practices for anyone who offers P&D services to homes or may transport children or individuals with disabilities.

 Completing more than 2 million background items annually, DISA is one of the largest third-party background screening administrators in the industry.
 If your company needs help implementing DOT mandated employee screening requirements, contact DISA today!